greysch/mermaid/NikeStore_ERD.md

 **CUSTOMER** - Tracks customer IDs, their names, their age group, and their phone number

-**SALE** - Tracks Nike shoe model sales, the amount, which customer made a purchase, and a sale identifier for the inventory
+**SALE** - Tracks Nike shoe model sales, the stock level, which customer made a purchase, and a sale identifier for the inventory

 **INVENTORY** - Tracks the sale identifier for profit, tracks the item(s) sold, and tracks the stock level